- Broadly, service providers are required not to treat disabled people less favourably, and to make reasonable adjustments.

 The reasonable adjustment duty is ‘anticipatory’.
 Service providers should be anticipating the requirements of disabled people and the adjustments that may have to be made for them.
 See the Code of Practice linked above from para

-As with NI disability discrimination law generally, the scope of disability-related discrimination seems to be limited to direct discrimination, because of the Malcolm case in 2008: see Types of discrimination are more limited in Northern Ireland.
+As with Northern Ireland disability discrimination law generally, the scope of disability-related discrimination seems to be limited to direct discrimination, because of the Malcolm case in 2008: see Types of discrimination are more limited in Northern Ireland.
 Also because the Equality Act 2010 does not include Northern Ireland, you cannot claim ‘discrimination arising from disability’ or ‘indirect discrimination’ for

 It may make sense to claim for disability-related discrimination anyway, but also try to claim for reasonable adjustments: